 Discover our training facility, registration information, and other general information relevant to your learning experience.

-The LH uses a Learning Management System (LMS) to allow participants to self-register on any instructor-led training and to participate in self-paced online courses.
+The Learning Hub uses a Learning Management System (LMS) to allow participants to self-register on any instructor-led training and to participate in self-paced online courses.

 Once you register for a course, you will receive an automated course confirmation and periodic reminders.
 If you cannot attend a course, you must send us an email, at least 10-business days prior to the course start date, to cancel your registration at no charge.